Sarazm: World Heritage Site status

 The proto-urban site of Sarazm was inscribed on the World Heritage List in July 2010 as "an archaeological site bearing testimony to the development of human settlements in Central Asia, from the 4th millennium BCE to the end of the 3rd millennium BCE".
 It is the first World Heritage Site in Tajikistan.

 To protect the archaeological site, some areas have been covered by a metal roof while others have been reburied under soil.
 With the help of local people and the CRATerre research institute, a protective coating of rice husk and stabilised earth has been designed to cover fragile previously uncovered areas.

-Stone seal, from the site of Sarazm, mid-2nd millennium BC.
-Tajikistan National Antiquities Museum, Dushanbe, SZM Y-137.
+Stone seal, mid-2nd millennium BC.

-Sceptre from Sarazm, second half of the 3rd millennium BC.
+Sceptre, second half of the 3rd millennium BC.